-In atomic spectroscopy a primary source (see Note a) may be used for measuring analyte absorption or background absorption.
+In atomic spectroscopy a primary source may be used for measuring analyte absorption or background absorption.

 A sampling source is one in which the material to be analysed is easily introduced into the source.

 2.1 Terms relating to volatilization, atomization and ionization of material